johnson-li/Pandia/milestone.md

 Track the development of new features

+### 27th Aug
+- [ ] Improve the training FPS.
+- [ ] TC-based network shaping is not working propertly.
+The buffer is too large.

 ### 3rd Aug
 - [ ] Solve the issue of the zig-zag pattern of the rewards.